Kicchu

-Kicchu is a 2018 Indian Kannada-language thriller drama film starring Dhruva Sharma, Suchendra Prasad, Abhinaya and Ragini Dwivedi.
+Kicchu (or Kichchu) is a 2018 Indian Kannada-language thriller drama film starring Dhruv Sharma, Suchendra Prasad, Abhinaya and Ragini Dwivedi.
+Actor Sudeepa appears in a guest role.
 The film is an adaptation of Pradeep Raj's novel Hotti Uriva Kichchinalli.
 The film notably stars two speech and hearing impaired persons in the lead (Sharma and Abhinaya).
+The film released a year after Dhruv Sharma's death.